Buffy the Vampire Slayer: The Score

 Buffy the Vampire Slayer: The Score is a soundtrack album featuring incidental music from the Buffy the Vampire Slayer TV series.

 It is the first Buffy CD release which is exclusively dedicated to the TV series' musical score, and features compositions from seasons 2, 3, 4, 5 and season 6 from the episode "Bargaining".
 The album was released on September 9, 2008.

+Critical reception

+IGN gave a rating of nine out of ten and said the album "[...] does a great job of capturing the full scope of the series".
+David Bowling writing for Blogcritics noted "Angel Waits", "Remembering Jenny", "Slayer's Elegy", and "Faith's End" as the highlights of the album.